-- High-end fashion, including lightweight men's and women's woven suits, jackets and trousers. - Lightweight knitwear, for next-to-skin uses such as t-shirts, underwear, ski-wear and more recently casual footwear.
+- High-end fashion, including lightweight men's and women's woven suits, jackets and trousers. - Lightweight knitwear, for next-to-skin uses such as t-shirts, sportswear and athleisure wear, underwear, ski-wear and more recently casual footwear.

 The remaining 10-15% of production is typically converted into carpets and other interior textiles.